 If you prefer a darker color for the bathroom, you can choose to paint the walls with a deeper blue, but be careful.
 Dark colors can make a space seem more intimate, potentially making a small powder room feel even smaller.
 If you choose a rich, deep blue or a charcoal brown, make sure you include accent pieces that bring more lightness to the room.
 Or you could consider highlighting one wall with a bold color and putting a lighter complementary color on the others.

 There are certain shades that work in other rooms but simply shouldn’t be used in a bathroom.
 After a while, bathrooms tend to look dingy and grimy, usually assuming muddy or beige undertones.
 As a result, you should not use these kinds of colors on the walls.
 They have long been out of style and can make your bathroom appear outdated and dirty.

 In addition, although kids may find them fun, the bathroom isn’t the best place for bright neon colors, which can be especially overwhelming in small spaces.
 Instead, you can choose a bold accent color of their choosing to make the room fun, yet still tolerable.

 Although your bathroom isn’t where you or your guests will spend the most time, it’s still important.
 By following these tips, it can provide a calm, beautiful area for anyone to visit.

 About Platinum Painting

 In over a decade, Platinum Painting has painted well over 10,000 North Texas homes ranging in size from one-room condos to three-story houses.
-With every project, you can enjoy a color consultation with one of our experienced team members, ensuring that you’ll love the shade you pick before we open the first paint can.
+With any project, you can choose to have a color consultation with an independent consultant, ensuring that you’ll love the shade you pick before we open the first paint can.
 If you have questions about bathroom paint colors, you can give us a call for an free, in-home estimate.